-Serbia: EPS to receive 38 million euros in aid from the Government9.
-November 2020. / News Serbia Energy
+Serbia: EPS to receive 38 million euros in aid from the Government, News Serbia Energy

 Serbian Government foresaw subsidies to public companies in the electricity sector in the amount of some 38 million euros in the proposal of the rebalance of the budget for 2020.
 This is a precedent in the current planning of public finances and according to experts, these subsidies can only be directed to power utility EPS, and the potential reason is the losses due the increased purchase of electricity from renewable energy sources at subsidized prices.